Double Hung vs Single Hung Windows Pros and Cons

 1. Drafts and Air Leaks

-• Problem: Air leaks can severely impact energy efficiency.
+• Problem: Air leaks can significantly diminish energy efficiency.

-• Solution: Regularly check the seals and weatherstripping, replacing them if they show signs of wear to maintain a tight seal.
+• Solution: Regularly inspect seals and weatherstripping, replacing them as needed to maintain a tight seal.

 2. Condensation

-• Problem: Condensation between panes may indicate a seal failure.
+• Problem: Condensation between the panes may indicate a failed seal.

 • Solution: If condensation occurs, it may be time to replace the glass unit or the entire window.
 Opt for argon-filled or low-E glass to mitigate future issues.